 131 Percussion Instrument Techniques.
-Fall (2).

 Introduction to the instruments of the percussion family with emphasis on practical experience in group and/or individual performance.
-Prerequisite: ability to read music.
-Offered in alternate years.

 133 Woodwind Instrument Techniques.
-Spring (2).

 Introduction to the flute, oboe, clarinet, bassoon, and saxophone with emphasis on practical experience in group and/or individual performance.
 Music education and composition majors are given priority for use of University-owned instruments.
-Prerequisite: ability to read music.
-Offered in alternate years.

 134 Brass Instrument Techniques.
-Spring (2).

 Introduction to the trumpet, horn, trombone, baritone, and tuba with emphasis on practical experience in group and/or individual performance.
 Music education and composition majors are given priority for use of University-owned instruments.
-Prerequisite: ability to read music.
-Offered in alternate years.